Evidence of Potts-Nematic Superfluidity in a Hexagonal $sp^2$ Optical Lattice

-{Here we report observation of Potts-nematic superfluid in a system of ultracold atoms loaded into the second band of a hexagonal optical lattice.
-The emergence of this novel phase is not captured by a simple mean field theory.} We first prepare an atomic Bose-Einstein condensate (BEC) in the ground band which respects all symmetries of the lattice, and then project the condensate onto the band-maxima of the second band using a lattice quench (see Fig.~\ref{fig:f1}).
+Here we report observation of a Potts-nematic quantum state in a system of cold atoms loaded into the second band of a hexagonal optical lattice.
+The emergence of this novel phase is not captured by a simple mean field theory.
+We first prepare an atomic Bose-Einstein condensate (BEC) in the ground band which respects all symmetries of the lattice, and then project the atomic sample onto the band-maximum of the second band using a lattice quench (see Fig.~\ref{fig:f1}).
 The phase coherence in the state will immediately disappear and then reemerge within a few milliseconds.
 During this process of phase-coherence reformation, the quantum state spontaneously chooses one orientation, giving rise to three-state Potts nematicity, which is qualitatively distinct from the commonly observed Ising nematic order in multi-orbital superconductors.
-In the dynamical evolution, the lifetime of the Potts-nematic superfluid is around $20$ ms. The emergence and disappearance of the Potts-nematic order in dynamics are found to coincide with the high-band condensation.
-Our theory analysis shows that the Potts-nematic superfluid is captured by an orbital-$sp^2$ (with $s$, $p_x$, and $p_y$ hybridized) lattice model (see Fig.~\ref{fig:f1}{\bf b})~\cite{2012_Sun_NatPhys,2013_Li_NatComm,2014_BoLiu_NatComm}, yet with strong many-body renormalization effects caused by inter-orbital mixing between $p_x$ and $p_y$.
+In the dynamical evolution, the lifetime of the Potts-nematic state is around $20$ ms. The emergence and disappearance of the Potts-nematic order in dynamics are found to coincide with the atomic phase coherence in the excited-band.
+Our theory analysis shows that the Potts-nematic symmetry breaking is captured by an orbital-$sp^2$ (with $s$, $p_x$, and $p_y$ hybridized) lattice model (see Fig.~\ref{fig:f1}{\bf b})~\cite{2012_Sun_NatPhys,2013_Li_NatComm,2014_BoLiu_NatComm}, yet with strong many-body renormalization effects caused by single-particle inter-orbital mixing between $p_x$ and $p_y$.
 This effect is absent in the square lattice~\cite{2013_Liu_PRA} but unavoidable in the hexagonal lattice, which makes the $p_x$-$p_y$ orbital Josephson coupling generically renormalize from the positive to the negative side in our field theory analysis.
 This work opens up a wide window to explore rich correlated vestigial orders in orbital-mixed atomic superfluids\cite{2006_Wu_PRL,2008_Wu_PRL,2008_Liu_PRL,2012_Sun_NatPhys,2013_Li_NatComm,2014_BoLiu_NatComm,2016_XuLiu_PRL} .

-The Potts-nematic atomic BEC may find potential applications in making non-interferometric gyroscope using its response to external rotation symmetry breaking.
+Our experiment is based on a $^{87}$Rb BEC with $10^5$ atoms in a quasi 2D hexagonal optical lattice, composed of two classes of tube-shaped lattice sites, denoted as ${\cal A}$ and ${\cal B}$ (see Fig.~\ref{fig:f1}).
+Atoms are confined in $800$ tubes, with each tube containing $60$ atoms on average.
+The temperature of atoms before loading into the optical lattice is 75nK, for which about $70\%$ of the atoms are condensed in our experiment.